-397 1.3.2 Backward Incompatible Change
+1.3.2 Backward Incompatible Change

 A backward incompatible change is a change or modification to an existing feature such that the modified feature cannot be used with existing relying systems.
 For example, changing the format of the biometric data records would not be compatible with the existing system because a biometric authentication attempt with the modified format would fail.
-Similarly, all systems interacting with the PIV Card would need to change if the PIV Card Application Identifier (AID) changed (defined in [SP 800-73]), indicating a backward incompatible change.
+Similarly, changing the PIV Card Application Identifier (AID) (defined in [SP 800-73]) would be a backward incompatible change because all systems interacting with the PIV Card would need to to be modified to use the new AID.

-405 1.3.3 New Features
+1.3.3 New Features

 New features are features that are added to the Standard.
 These features can be optional or mandatory.
 New features do not interfere with backward compatibility because they are not part of the existing relying systems.
-For example, the optional biometric oncard comparison (OCC) authentication mechanism (OCC-AUTH) was a new feature introduced in FIPS 201-2.
+For example, the optional biometric on-card comparison (OCC) authentication mechanism (OCC-AUTH) was a new feature introduced in FIPS 201-2.
 The optional mechanism did not affect the features of existing systems.
 Systems had to be updated only if an agency decided to support the OCC-AUTH mechanism.